onlinecity/gatewayapi-docs/docs/rest.rst

    :<json string subject: The subject line of the email, tags can be used like in the message to personalise the subject.
    :<json string from: The name and email of the sender, can be just the email if no name is specified, see below for format.
    :<json string reply: The name and email of the sender, can be just the email if no name is specified, see below for format.
+   :<json string callback_url: Callback URL to get status reports.
+   :<json string userref: Add your own custom reference to be passed back to the provided callback URL.
+   :<json array recipients: list of email addresses to receive the email, described below:
+   :<jsonarr string address: The recipient email address.
+   :<jsonarr string name: The name of the recipient shown in the email client.
+   :<jsonarr array tagvalues: A list of string values corresponding to the tags in the email.
+The order and amount of tag values must exactly match the tags.
+   :<jsonarr array cc: A list of cc recipients, taks an address and optionally a name of the recipient.
+   :<jsonarr array bcc: A list of cc recipients, taks an address and optionally a name of the recipient.
    :<json array tags: A list of string tags, which will be replaced with the tag values for each recipient, if used remember to also add tagvalues to all recipients.
    :<json array attachments: A list of base64 encoded files to be attached to the email, described below:
-   :<json string data: The base64 encoded data of the file to attach.
+   :<jsonarr string data: The base64 encoded data of the file to attach.
-   :<json string filename: The name of the file attached to the email.
+   :<jsonarr string filename: The name of the file attached to the email.
-   :<json string mimetype: The mimetype of the file, eg. text/csv.
+   :<jsonarr string mimetype: The mimetype of the file, eg. text/csv.
-   :<json array recipients: list of email addresses to receive the email, described below:
-   :<json string address: The recipient email address.
-   :<json string name: The name of the recipient shown in the email client.
-   :<json array tagvalues: A list of string values corresponding to the tags in the email.
-The order and amount of tag values must exactly match the tags.
-   :<json array cc: A list of cc recipients, taks an address and optionally a name of the recipient.
-   :<json array bcc: A list of cc recipients, taks an address and optionally a name of the recipient.
    :status 200: Returns a dict with an array of message IDs and a dictionary with usage information on success
    :status 400: Ie. invalid arguments, details in the JSON body
    :status 401: Ie. invalid API key or signature